-method is one of the names listed in the first column of table 8.1, and filename is the name of the file which will contain the resulting image processing program script.
+method is one of the names listed in the first column of table 6.1, and filename is the name of the file which will contain the resulting image processing program script.
 Any text following this will be used as a command to be run to process the file.
 If %s appear in the command string, they will be replaced with the name of the script file.

-8.3 Known Problems
+6.3 Known Problems

 When VMD creates the output file it will try to match the current view and screen size.
-For the most part it does a good a job but there are some problems.
-The colors in the final raster image seem to be faded when compared to the screen.
-We may be able to correct this in future versions by artificially increasing the color intensity.
-In the meantime, this can be remedied with a program like xv or display which will brighten and sharpen the image.
+For the most part it does a good a job but there can be some problems.
+The colors in the final raster image can sometimes look different from what is seen in the VMD graphics window.
+This is because the external rendering programs use different shading equations and algorithms from what VMD uses.

-The eye position seems to be slightly different between the screen and raster images.
-This occurs because the Screen Height and Screen Width (see §3.3.10) values are not propagated to the output file, so the programs have slightly different transformation matrices.
+The eye view can be slightly different between the VMD graphics window and externally rendered raster images.
+This occurs because the Screen Height and Screen Width (see §4.2.10) values are not propagated to the output file, so the programs have slightly different transformation matrices.
 We have added an extra scaling factor, determined by trial and error, which reduces this effect for the default screen sizes, but the factor is only valid if the parameters are not changed.

-The lights are supposed to be positioned in the output file as they are on the screen but not all formats support the number of lights available in VMD.
-In addition, there seems to be a bug in the code that determines the correct light positions.
-This can be changed by editing the output file by hand.
+The lights are supposed to be positioned in the output file as they are on the screen but not all formats support the number and type of lights available in VMD.